Alluxio/alluxio/docs/en/compute/Presto.md

 ### Configure Presto to connect to Hive Metastore

-Presto gets the database and table metadata information (including file system locations)from Hive Metastore, via the presto-hive-connector.
+Presto gets the database and table metadata information (including file system locations) from the Hive Metastore, via Presto's Hive connector.
-Here is a example Presto configuration file `${PRESTO_HOME}/etc/catalog/hive.properties`, for a catalog using the hive-connector.
+Here is a example Presto configuration file `${PRESTO_HOME}/etc/catalog/hive.properties`, for a catalog using the Hive connector.

 ```properties
 connector.name=hive-hadoop2